kylln20/WRO_FE_2023-24/README.md

 Following the creation of a mask, we perform two other operations on it:

-- Erosion: this morphological operation finds and removes areas of noise in the binary image
+- Erosion: this morphological operation finds and removes areas of noise in the binary (black and white) image
 ```py
 cv2.erode(mask, kernel, iterations=1)
 ```